 They Lack Patience

-ISTPs act in the present moment and so they don’t like any situation where they have to wait or be patient.
+ISTPs act in the present moment, so they don’t like any situation where they must wait or be patient.
 Having to sit around and feel like they are stagnant can quickly be draining for the ISTP.
-They can exhibit certain reckless behavior because of this, wanting to find ways to escape feeling stuck or immobile.
-If the ISTP is feeling bored or impatient about something, they can find themselves trying to break free in somewhat reckless and even destructive ways.
-This can cause them to damage their relationships or even their work standing, and can set them back in some ways if they don’t get a handle on it.
-This is why finding certain hobbies or activities which keep them busy in the right ways, can be so important for the ISTP.
+They can exhibit reckless behavior because of this, wanting to find ways to escape feeling stuck or immobile.
+If the ISTP feels bored or impatient about something, they can find themselves trying to break free in somewhat reckless and destructive ways.
+This can cause them to damage their relationships or even their work standing and can set them back in some ways if they don’t get a handle on it.
+This is why finding certain hobbies or activities which keep them busy in the right ways can be so important for the ISTP.

 This Post is Brought To You By BetterHelp